Home | Insights | Blog

 Q: So in other words, providers have to learn to think like insurers in order for their plan to succeed.

 Joe: There are crucial aspects of health insurance that rarely cross the minds of providers.
 You need to have leadership that knows this type of business.
-Besides a fundamentally different business, there's also a fundamentally different culture.
+Besides a fundamentally different business, there’s also a fundamentally different culture.
 Healthcare provider organizations are used to thinking in terms of volume.
-But when you're a payer, your goals pivot toward managing population health and controlling costs in in a much more direct way.
+But when you’re a payer, your goals pivot toward managing population health and controlling costs in a much more direct way.
 That requires doctors, nurses, and administrators to think wholly differently about care paths.
-So now you're on the hook for the total cost of care, not just delivering services.
+So now you’re on the hook for the total cost of care, not just delivering services.

 Andrew: And just to say it directly, there’s a lot of news right now about health insurance companies denying claims and requiring prior authorizations.
 And sometimes providers launch their own health plan thinking they can just waive all these requirements.
 But you can’t do that when you’re at risk for the dollar, and you’re going to have to make tough decisions.
 So as Joe mentioned, you can’t always think like a provider in those situations.
 You have to think like a health plan and manage it in a way that’s financially viable for the population you’re serving.